WWsiyang/CodeWords-1/W4/readme.md

 The aspect ratio of a movie can have a significant effect on how the scenes in the movie are perceived by the viewer.
 Changing the ratio during a movie (as in Interstellar, The Dark Knight Rises, etc.) can be an effective way to signal a thematic change.

+**How we can use the change of Aspect Ratio to differenate 2 sections**

 ![Image of Interperation1](https://github.com/Raymondvonz/CodeWords/blob/master/W4/interperation2.png)